MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-srmfci.md

 - If you enable this policy setting, you can select which list of properties is available for classification on the affected computers.

-- If you disable or do not configure this policy setting, the Global Resource Property List in AD DS provides the default set of properties.
+- If you disable or don't configure this policy setting, the Global Resource Property List in AD DS provides the default set of properties.
 <!-- CentralClassificationList-Description-End -->

 <!-- CentralClassificationList-Editable-Begin -->